UncleJ4ck/IT-Stuff/Arduino/AlarmSystem/README.md

 # Alarm system

+it's a mini project i made in school, using [Tinkercad](https://www.tinkercad.com) platform,

+## How it works?

-it's a mini project i made in school, using [Tinkercad](https://www.tinkercad.com) platform, it's basically using the ultrasonic sensor to detect an intrusion and it depends on a certain distance the buzzer lights up on a certain Hertz value I had a lot of fun and i learned a lot of new things about the embedded microcontrollers
+it's basically using the ultrasonic sensor to detect an intrusion and it makes a sound on a certain Hertz value when an object comes too close.

 ## Connection